sknrao/oransc-sanity/rehan/ClusterAPI BYOH/Demo.md

-# Demo: Management & Workload Cluster Creation using ClusterAPI BYOH
+# Management & Workload Cluster Creation using ClusterAPI BYOH

 This document outlines the end-to-end process for deploying a Cluster API (CAPI) management cluster and provisioning a new workload cluster using the BYOH (Bring Your Own Host) infrastructure provider.